 Mid-band refers to the frequencies under 6GHz but above the low-band frequencies.
 This currently includes 2.5Ghz, 3.5Ghz, and 3.7-4.2Ghz.
 As time passes, more frequencies can be utilized that were previously reserved for defunct technologies like over the air television.

-Since it's part of the mid-band, this C-band spectrum is essential to quick 5G deployment thanks to its ability to deliver high speeds while still offering better building penetration than millimeter wave.
+Since it's part of the mid-band, this C-band spectrum will be helpful for quick 5G deployment thanks to its ability to deliver high speeds while still offering better building penetration than millimeter-wave.

 OnGo is one of the main services to make use of CBRS and is already being prepared for use in places like airports or on transit systems like the train system in Dallas.
 This service can allow for faster and more reliable connections than Wi-Fi can provide.